-I’m adding this one because it’s possible, not because it’s a good way to start a fire.
+I’m only adding this one because it’s possible, not because you should try it.
+Don’t.
 The way it works is straightforward: as the bullet hits the rock, sparks will start flying.
 As one reader suggested, it’s not a safe way to do it.

 Using a Lens

 This type of fire-starting requires patience, good tinder and sunlight.
 When you focus the sun’s rays into a single point on that tinder, it will eventually start to burn.
 You’ll need a magnifying glass or something that will act like one such as: